 This particularly petite cooler boasts all the capabilities of larger items in the YETI line, like ColdLock Gasket technology, keeping items ice-cold for over a day.
 The fat-wall design adds an extra two inches of insulation, and Permafrost insulation uses pressure-injected polyurethane foam to keep ice frozen for long days.
 A rotomolded construction means that through all the bumps and scrapes (think dinging it on a tailgate), the cooler remains indestructible.

 The roadie cooler is equipped for wherever your adventures take you—molded tie-downs mean you can anchor it to your boat or trailer, and if not, non-slip feet keep it in place, even when the road gets slippery.
 When you’re using it for the day, the Vortex drain system slips the water out quickly.

 Best Wheeled: Igloo Trailmate Journey 70 QT Cooler

 Calling all fans of festival season: Igloo’s 70-quart carry-all cooler (34 x 20 x 24 inches) is equipped to travel through grassy fields and dirt road campsites.
-And this cooler isn’t your average outdoor accouterment—there is a mobile device stand for watching movies or playing songs from your tablet, and its Ultratherm and cool-rising technology keeps frosty air circulating through the cooler.
+And this cooler isn’t your average outdoor accouterment—there is a mobile device stand for watching movies or playing songs from your tablet, and its Ultratherm (full insulation) keeps frosty air circulating through the cooler.